 - Terminal 2 Lobby

 The Family Restrooms can also be located on the Airport Terminal Map.

 Service Animal and Pet Relief Area

-Animal relief stations are across the street from each terminal in front of the parking garage.
-Another is located between Terminal Two and the International Terminal.
-There are grassy areas equipped with waste stations and space to exercise pets and relieve animals.
-There are also three areas designated for the same purpose on Concourse B (outside Gate B13) and Concourse E (outside Gate E1), both of which are wheelchair accessible.
-Contact SLC Airport Operations at 1-801-647-5159 or an airline representative for escort to the pet relief areas located near the concourses.
+There are three animal relief stations outside security, two near the parking garage across from Terminals One and Two, and another located between Terminal Two and the International Terminal.
+These are grassy areas equipped with waste stations and space to exercise pets and relieve animals.
+There are also two areas within security designated for the same purpose on Concourse B (outside Gate B13) and Concourse E (outside Gate E1), both of which are wheelchair accessible.
+Contact SLC Airport Operations at 1-801-647-5159 or an airline representative for escort to the pet relief areas in the secure area.

 To locate the airport's animal relief stations, visit the Airport Terminal Map.